RsyncProject/rsync/rsync.1.md

     `--files-from` option.

     You may also control this setting via the RSYNC_PROTECT_ARGS environment variable.
-If this variable has a non-zero value, this setting will be enabled by default, otherwise it will be disabled by default.
+If it has a non-zero value, this setting will be enabled by default, otherwise it will be disabled by default.
 Either state is overridden by a manually specified positive or negative version of this option (note that `--no-s` and `--no-protect-args` are the negative